actuator/cve/README.md

   - **Description**: The com.cutestudio.colordialer application through 2.1.8-2 for Android allows a remote attacker to initiate phone calls without user consent, because of improper export of the com.cutestudio.dialer.activities.DialerActivity component.
 A third-party application (without any permissions) can craft an intent targeting com.cutestudio.dialer.activities.DialerActivity via the android.intent.action.CALL action in conjunction with a tel: URI, thereby placing a phone call.

 ## Broken Access Control
+- **CVE-2026-12190**
+  - **Description**: A vulnerability was found in Genspark AI Workspace App 2.8.4 on Android and classified as problematic.
+The manipulation results in improper authorization in handler for custom url scheme.
+Performing a manipulation of the argument _display_name results in path traversal.

 - **CVE-2026-11411**
   - **Description**: A security flaw has been discovered in iAI Lab PDF AI App 4.21.0 on Android.
 Impacted is the function getExternalCacheDir of the component chatpdf.pro.
 Performing a manipulation of the argument _display_name results in path traversal.